TRO

 As legible as we are intelligible ...

 Brian: Lots of coding going on there, Robin.
-This basically arose because every time I buy tires, I have, I have to go through a list.
-I have to come up with a list and then I like share it with people.
-And I do the same thing for my KLR tires, which dual sport tires are just a whole nother.
-You've got like this fourth dimension, like, you know, how dirty is the tread?
-Is it like a knobby or is it a road tread, blah, blah, blah.
-So we've got this list of sport touring tires and the sizes that fit our bikes, 180, 55, 17 rear.
-This is just something we're doing anyway between us.
+This basically arose because every time I buy tires, I have, I have to go through a list, I have to come up with a list and then I like share it with people.
+And I do the same thing for my KLR tires, which dual sport tires are just a whole another, you've got like this fourth dimension, like, you know, how dirty is the tread, is it like a knobby or is it a road tread, blah, blah, blah.
+So we've got this list of sport touring tires and the sizes that fit our bikes, 180 55 17 rear, and this is just something we're doing anyway between us.
 So we're like, let's publish this and see what happens.
 If anybody cares, I hope they do.

 Robin: I think it depends on who you are and what painstaking mistakes you definitely defer to before every tire change.
-I can tell you right now that our friend, Neil has made a great joke.
-Every time I mentioned my frustration, sometimes depending on the tire, even with a no mar, my no mar should be no comma mar.
+I can tell you right now that our friend Neil has made a great joke.
+Every time I mentioned my frustration, sometimes depending on the tire, even with a no-mar, my no-mar should be no comma mar.
 And he said, I'll show you no more.
-My ass, you're going to mar all right.
+My ass, you're going to mar.
+All right.
 I'm going to make it happen.
-You know, on my last tire change, I used the, uh, Laminar, whatever it is to get underneath the tire, to bring it up over the rim, to remove it.
+You know, my last tire change, I use the, uh, Laminar, whatever it is to get underneath the tire, to bring it up over the rim, to remove it.
 And it broke off in half.
 Nice.
 It's a simple concept.
 Get it under the rubber, turn it.
-Now you've got a tooth on the rubber, bring it up and walk it around.
+Now you've got a tooth on the rubber.
+Bring it up and walk it around.
 Well, with the road smart threes, what that became was get hooked and then break the equipment.
 Fortunately, the equipment comes with two of them.
 So I had another one.
-There's that point in time when you're doing anything that has always been frustrating for you.
-And you think this time I'll get it.
+There's that point in time when you're doing anything that has always been frustrating for you and you think this time I'll get it.
 And then you sit there and you're going, I think there's a certain psychosis.
 You're just sitting there going.
-Yeah.
-I

-Brian: don't got it.
+Brian: I don't got it.
 I don't got it.
 Yeah.
-Yeah.
-And that's the thing with, uh, with the Nomar or the Ravaconda or any of them, there's still a learning curve and it's still pretty damn steep.
-You know, you saw me put on a road smart three with three tiny little tire irons and over in the grass by witness, almost no effort.
+You know, and that's the thing with, uh, with the Nomar or the Ravaconda or any of them, there's still a learning curve and it's still pretty damn steep.
+You know, you saw me put on a road smart three with three tiny little tire irons and over in the grass.
+By witness, almost no effort.
 Yeah.
 So that, you know, it can be done, but it took a very long time and a lot of tires to, you know, to get comfortable with that.

 Robin: When there's a graded pavement kind of thing.

 Brian: Yeah.
-Like when there's, when you're going over a bridge grading or whether you're, you're on those, uh, those lines in the road for what are the, they're like the rain lines, different slabs or something, you're riding along the street and people get really, really extremely horribly spooked by that little wiggle or motion or the tire or the bike wants to follow it.
-And they lose their minds.
-I'm like, they blame the tires and like, okay, these tires are forever off my list, no matter how well they work.
+Like when there's, when you're going over a bridge grading or whether you're, you're on those, uh, those lines in the road for what are they?
+They're like the rain lines, different slabs or something.
+You're right along the street and people get really, really extremely horribly spooked by that little wiggle or motion or the tire or the bike wants to follow it and they lose their minds and like, they blame the tires and like, okay, these tires are forever off my list.
+No matter how well they work.
 Otherwise, I don't know.
-I, I just don't see the point.
-I don't think that's important, you know, and I've never really noticed all that much difference.
-You know,
+I just don't see the point.
+I don't think that's important, you know, and I've never really noticed all that much difference, you know.

-Robin: it gets into the loud pipes, save lives, nonsense with if loud pipes save lives.
-Imagine all the good you could do if you learned to ride. .
+Robin: It gets into the loud pipe, save lives nonsense with if loud pipes save lives, imagine all the good you could do.

-Robin: I can already tell.
-If you can physically press on the siping and see an imprint from your finger, you're going to have a great day of riding.
+Robin: This gets back into these Conti motions, which I'm excited to test.
+Cause I know that I'm going to put them on and they're going to be grippy as all.
+But they're going to evaporate, you know, I can already tell if you can physically press on the siping and see an imprint from your finger, you're going to have a great day of writing.

 Brian: There's not a lot of silica in that.
 Yeah.